RongtingH/Qihao_Site/content/author/Qihao/_index.md

 +++

-I am a PhD student from [StatBiomed Group](https://web.hku.hk/~yuanhua/) at the [School of Biomedical Sciences](https://www.sbms.hku.hk//), [Li Ka Shing Faculty of Medicine](https://www.med.hku.hk/), [The University of Hong Kong](https://www.hku.hk/).
+I am a PhD student from [Department of Industrial and Manufacturing Systems Engineering](https://www.imse.hku.hk/), [The University of Hong Kong](https://www.hku.hk/).

-I :heart: Computational Biology :smile:.
+I :heart: Operational Research :smile:.

 <!-- I love the Python programming language as well as R. -->